newcastle-biostatistics/newcastle-biostatistics/content/publication/Fonagy_et_al_2015_Trials_16_492/index.md

 Discussion: The STEPS-B feasibility trial aims to inform policymakers, commissioners of services and professionals about the potential for implementing MST-PSB as an intervention for adolescents showing problem sexual behaviour.
 Should MST-PSB show potential, STEPS-B will determine what would be necessary to implement the programme more fully and at a scale that would warrant a full trial.

 Trial Registration: ISRCTN28441235 (registered 25 January 2012)."""
-authors = ["Peter Fonagy", "Stephen Butler", "Geoffrey Baruch", "Sarah Byford", "Michael C Seto", "james_wason", "Charles Wells", "Jessie Greisbach", "Rachel Ellison", "Elizabeth Simes"] date = 2015-11-02 doi = "10.1186/s13063-015-1017-2" featured = false math = true highlight = true publication = "*Trials* 2015; __16:__492" publication_short = "*Trials* 2015; __16:__492"
+authors = ["Fonagy P", "Butler S", "Baruch G", "Byford S", "Seto MC", "Wason J", "Wells C", "Greisbach J", "Ellison R", "Simes E"] date = 2015-11-02 doi = "10.1186/s13063-015-1017-2" featured = false highlight = true math = true publication = "*Trials* 2015; __16:__492" publication_short = "*Trials* 2015; __16:__492"
 publication_types = ["2"]